 Where the saturation index exceeds +0.80, the Solahart warranty does not apply to a standard watts density heating unit or a solar collector in an open circuit solar water heater system.
-A low watts density heating unit must be used for the Solahart warranty to apply to the heating unit.
+The bottom triple blade heating unit fitted as standard to this water heater is a low watts density type.
+The upper heating unit must be of a low watts density type for the Solahart warranty to apply to the heating unit.